Firesphere/silverstripe-elastic/docs/03-Set-up-and-Configuration.md

         apiKey: MyBase64EncodedApiKeyHere===
 ```

-### Debug

-You can force the debugging to false, by setting the debug flag.
-If you omit this tag, CLI and Dev mode
-will have debugging enabled.

 #### ShowInSearch

 `ShowInSearch` is handled by the module itself, so there is no need to configure it within your YML/PHP index definition.